SyedSameena18/CodeAlpha_DataVisualization_/images/README.md

-This folder contains all visualization charts generated for
+This folder contains all visualization charts generated for GLOBAL LAYOFFS